smallnest/go-web-framework-benchmark/README.md

 ./test-all.sh
 ```

+NOTE: comparing 2 webframeworks consumes approx. 11-13 minutes (doesn't depend on the machine).
+Just `test.sh` with all
+the webframeworks enabled will take a couple of hours to run.

 ## Plot
-you can run the shell script `plot.sh` in testresults directory and it can generate all images in its parent directory.
+All the graphs are generated automatically as the `./test.sh` finishes.
+However, if the run was interrupted, you can
+generate them manually of partial data by executing `plot.sh` in testresults directory.

 ### Add new web framework
 Welcome to add new Go web frameworks.
 You can follow the below steps and send me a pull request.